 Spring 2017 – present: The Chapel Hill Math Circle

-I have mentored a number of Directed Reading Projects at UNC, on the following topics:
+I have mentored a number of Directed Reading Projects at UNC-CH, on the following topics:

 Topological data analysis, Fall 2018;